 Traveling with a 3-year old to a different country entails a great amount of compromise.
 We’ve learned that one sure way for all of us to enjoy the trip and keep sane is to keep to our daughter’s typical day as much as possible.
 We were mindful of her nap time.
-We also looked out for places where she can play and run.
+We also looked out for places where she could play and run.

 We were able to secure our promo plane ticket for August, and I must admit – it’s just not as fun to go exploring when the weather is as hot and humid as Manila.
-It can be draining, especially since we tend to take public transportation and walk a lot during trips.
+It can feel more draining, especially since we tend to take public transportation and walk a lot during trips.

 See outdoor spots late in the afternoon

 With that, try to schedule seeing outdoor spots like shrines and parks late in the afternoon.
 Sunblock is a must, as well as 2 to 3 extra shirts for the little one on hand, especially if he or she is the active type.
 I would also say pack a hat for your child, except that we did, and she left it somewhere and it got lost.
-So please be mindful ☺
+Do be mindful. ☺

 Go for light, loose clothes and a hat

 The women here, I noticed, tend to prefer loose, light clothing like wide legged pants.
 They also wear hats a lot, which I think is a great idea.

 Speaking of fashion, while packing my trusty Uniqlo shorts was a good idea for this trip, I made a huge mistake with sandals.
 My mom gave me this black and white pair from Charles & Keith that I just packed for the trip thinking they’d match the rest of my outfits well, and sandals equals comfort, right?

 Dead wrong.
 Day 1 of wearing them and walking the whole day turned my feet into some kind of blister tree.
 The Band-Aids wouldn’t stick to my toes with all the chaffing from the walking.
 Do road test your footwear before entrusting your vacation to them!